sethkor/s3kor/README.md

   <destination>  file or s3 location
 ```

-Tha maximum concurrent uploads (`--concurrent` or `-c`) is dependent not only on your upload bandwidth but also the maximum open file limits per process on your system and the performance of the soucre drive.
+The maximum concurrent uploads (`--concurrent` or `-c`) is dependent not only on your upload bandwidth but also the maximum open file limits per process on your system and the performance of the soucre drive.

 You can check your file limits in linux, macos and other flavour of OS with `ulimit -n`.
 Changing this limit in the os is possible and not always dangerous.
 Instructions on how to change it vary between OS so they are not described here.  `s3kor` impacts these limits both in walking the file system and uploading the file so there is not a 1 to 1 correlation between the max limit ond the value you pass to `--concurrent`.
 Try to pass `s3kor` a max value that is about 20% less than the systems max limit value.